InMediCode/sram-axs-charger/README.md

 ## Overview

-The SRAM AXS wireless shifting system uses an outdated micro USB charging connector that can be inconvenient for travel and daily use.
-This project documents the process of teardown and conversion to a modern USB-C connector for improved compatibility and convenience.
+The SRAM AXS wireless shifting system uses an outdated Micro-USB charging connector that can be inconvenient for travel and daily use.
+This project documents the teardown process and conversion to a modern USB-C connector for improved compatibility and convenience.

 ## Project Goals